-It has been proposed that the sigma-2 receptor binding site resides within the PGRMC1 protein complex (Xu et al. 2011).
+It has been proposed that the sigma-2 receptor binding site resides within the PGRMC1 protein complex (Xu et al., 2011).
 However, whether the sigma-2 receptor and PGRMC1 are one in the same molecule remains controversial (Abate et al., 2015; Chu et al., 2015).
-Furthermore, the physiological effects of PGRMC1 activation have largely been shown to promote cell survival and inhibit apoptosis, which is in direct contrast with classical pro-apoptotic models of sigma-2 receptor activation (Losel et al. 2008; Neubauer et al. 2009; Ahmed et al. 2010; Peluso et al. 2010).
+Furthermore, the physiologic effects of PGRMC1 activation have largely been shown to promote cell survival and inhibit apoptosis, which is in direct contrast to classic proapoptotic models of sigma-2 receptor activation (Lösel et al., 2008; Neubauer et al., 2009; Ahmed et al., 2010;

+Peluso et al., 2010).
 Interestingly, activation of PGRMC1 by cell-impermeable progesterone was shown to significantly stimulate VEGF gene expression in MCF-7 cells (Neubauer et al., 2009).
-The data shown in Figure 5 and the lack of (+)-pentazocine activity show that the pharmacological profile of CM764-induced stimulation of MTT reduction is consistent with mediation by sigma-2 receptors.
-Yet stimulation of VEGF expression by CM764 resembles an effect of PGMRC1 activation (Neubauer et al., 2009).
-In view of the controversy over the identity of the sigma-2 receptor, there are three possible explanations for the data reported here: 1) the sigma-2 receptor is the binding site of PGRMC1, with bifurcating apoptotic and non-apoptotic pathways being initiated from a single sigma-2/PGRMC1 receptor entity, depending on the specific ligand involved, 2) PGRMC1 and sigma-2 receptors are distinct molecules, but have overlapping pharmacological profiles allowing some sigma-2 ligands to have effects at PGRMC1, or 3) PGRMC1 and sigma-2 receptors are distinct entitites with distinct pharmacological profiles, but binding of some compounds to sigma-2 receptors results in complexation with PGRMC1 and activation of non-toxic PGRMC1 signaling events.
+The lack of (+)-pentazocine activity and the data shown in Fig. 5 indicate that the pharmacological profile of CM764-induced stimulation of MTT reduction is consistent with mediation by sigma-2 receptors.
+However, stimulation of VEGF expression by CM764 resembles an effect of PGMRC1 activation (Neubauer et al., 2009).
+In view of the controversy over the identity of the sigma-2 receptor, there are three possible explanations for the data reported here: 1) the sigma-2 receptor is the binding site of PGRMC1, with bifurcating apoptotic and nonapoptotic pathways being initiated from a single sigma-2/PGRMC1 receptor entity, depending on the specific ligand involved; 2) PGRMC1 and sigma-2 receptors are distinct molecules, but have overlapping pharmacological profiles allowing some sigma-2 ligands to have effects at PGRMC1; or 3) PGRMC1 and sigma-2 receptors are distinct entities with distinct pharmacological profiles, but binding of some compounds to sigma-2 receptors results in complexation with PGRMC1 and activation of nontoxic PGRMC1 signaling events.
 Distinguishing these possibilities will require further investigation.
-It should be mentioned here that several other SN79 analogs with high sigma-2 affinity are also able to stimulate MTT reduction (in preparation).
-In deference to the observed pharmacological profile, we have referred to the effects described herein as being sigma-2 receptor-mediated.
+It should be mentioned here that several other SN79 analogs with high sigma-2 affinity are also able to stimulate MTT reduction (Nicholson, et al.; manuscript in preparation).
+In deference to the observed pharmacological profile, we have referred to the effects described herein as being sigma-2 receptor mediated.